 Quick Ratio

 A quick ratio shows that a firm can meet its financial obligations and pay off its liabilities even in the case of an unanticipated situation.
 This ratio indicates the extent to which a company has quick assets to pay off its current liabilities.
-Higher the ratio, Higher the solvency level of the company and less the risk of being bankrupt.
+The higher the ratio, the Higher the solvency level of the company and the less the risk of being bankrupt.

 Quick Ratio = (Current Assets, Loans & Advances – Current Inventory- Prepaid Expenses) / Current Liabilities & Provisions – Bank Overdrafts